bhadreshpsavani/Computer-Pointer-Controller/README.md

 Model Load Time : [1.6771371364593506, 1.6517729759216309, 5.205628395080566]
 ```

 Note: I have not perform inference on different hardware because locally i don't have GPU, NCS2.
-I also tried using Workspace of project2 but it was not the job was not taking my custom model path and input video path
+I also tried using Workspace of project2 but the job was not taking my custom model path and input video path

 ## Results:
 * From above observations we can say that `FP16` has lowest model time and `FP32-INT8` has highest model loading time, the reason for the higher loading time can be said as combination of precisions lead to higher weight of the model for `FP32-INT8`.